Technical-Enablement-PingIdentity/Android-Banking-App/README.md

    - Take a note of your client ID as it'll be needed later.
    - Sign-in URL `org.forgerock.demo://oauth2redirect`.
    - Token Endpoint Authentication Method to None.
+   - Scopes must match what is in `android/app/src/main/res/values/strings.xml`.

 4. In the cloud tenant, you will want to import the journeys located in `/config-files`.
 Please note that these are reference journeys.
 For the WebAuthN nodes to work, you must run the app on a physical device.
 If you can only use an emulator, then you will need to rewire the journeys to avoid the WebAuthn nodes.
 See later steps for more info on the WebAuthn nodes.